armel/ICUSBProxy/README.md

 Edit line 4 to change default port (1234) if necessary.

-# Improve
+# Improve (for Linux users)

 The code of this proxy could probably be improved.
 But it has the advantage of being simple and light.

 In use, I noticed some stability problems over time, probably due to a saturation of the streams exchanged by USB.
 In this case, you just have to restart the Proxy and everything goes back to normal.

-Moreover, I get very good results, by restarting the Proxy automatically every hour, via the crontab.
-I add this entry to my crontab :
+Moreover, I get very good results, by restarting the Proxy automatically every hour, via the Crontab.
+I add this entry to my Crontab :

 `0 * * * * /home/pi/ICUSBProxy/ICUSBProxy.sh restart`

+Change it to your needs.
+It depends on the path where you install ICUSCProxy...

 # Credits